Better-Planet-Laboratory/digitaldivide/README.md

-# Supplementary Information: Mehrabi et al. The global divide in data-driven farming.
+# The global divide in data-driven farming.
 Nature Sustainability.
 2020.

 This repository contains data and code for reproducing the results of the paper Mehrabi et al.  The global divide in data-driven farming.
 Nature Sustainability.
 2020. https://doi.org/10.1038/s41893-020-00631-0. .